TomBenSinai/auto-redalert-poll/README.md

 # Auto Redalert Poll

-A Node.js tool using TypeScript that automatically monitors the Pikud Haoref (Home Front Command) API for red alerts in specified areas, and instantly sends a WhatsApp poll to a target group or chat to check on everyone.
+A Node.js tool using TypeScript that automatically monitors the Pikud Haoref API for red alerts in specified areas, and instantly sends a WhatsApp poll to a target group or chat to check on everyone.

 ![Red Alert Bot Demo](./redalert.jpeg)
 ## Features